A-N-M-Noor/LazyGo_WRO2025/src/README.md

 ### Odometry
-A really interesting feature of our robot is that it can calculate it's realtime position.
+A really interesting feature of our robot is that it can calculate its realtime position.
 We achieved this by fusing the realtime orientation value with the motor's encoder values.
-When the robot is moving in a straight line, it is possible to calculate how far the robot has moven using the encoder values.
+When the robot is moving in a straight line, it is possible to calculate how far the robot has moved using the encoder values.
 But it is not so simple when the robot turns while moving.
-So when the robot is turning, we can actually divide it's curved path into tiny sentions that resembles a straight lines.
+So when the robot is turning, we can actually divide its curved path into tiny sections that resembles a straight lines.
 Then accumulating those straight lines and taking their directions into account, we can find the actual cartesian displacement of the robot with reliable precision.

 Here's how it is calculated:
 1. Find the delta of the encoder's value.
 Let's call it `ds`